aviart/gd-star-rating/branches/1.8/readme.txt

 * Plugins CSS and JavaScript files are not loaded: Check the previous FAQ answer.
 * There are no stars or thumbs set selected for the plugin to use.
 To check this, go to Graphics panel and you will see if there are any sets there, and if any of them is selected.
 If there are no sets displayed, you need to rescan for them: panel Tools, tab Graphics, and button Rescan.
 Once the sets are back, you need to select on the Graphics panel sets and sizes you want to use in the active rating blocks: http://www.gdstarrating.com/2009/05/20/settings-explained-part-5/.

+= With cache support mode active, ratings are stuck in the loading state. = Most likely problem is with the cache plugin you are using, and that plugin is adding some HTML code to the end of AJAX response, making it impossible for plugin to decode the JSON received from the server to display stars.
+This is usually the case with WP Super Cache plugin.

 = Rating is not working in Firefox, but is working in other browsers. = There are many extensions for Firefox that modify the page, and are known to cause many JavaScript problems.
 Plugin works with all major browsers, and all JavaScript is developed using Firefox and Firebug.
 But I am not using (nor will test) Firefox with extensions (I use only Firebug).